satpalsr/sdk/docs/server.basecharactercontroller.md

 </td><td>

 _(Optional)_ A callback function for when the controller ticks player movement.
-This is called every tick by a PlayerEntity with a character controller.

 </td></tr>